wuba/react-native-echarts/docs/intro.md

 ## Awesome Cases

 1. Taro Playground App is a cross-platform application developed using Taro, to help developers develop and debug Taro applications.
-It contains most of the examples of WRN ECharts, You can [download and install the app](https://github.com/wuba/taro-playground/releases) for preview.
+It contains most of the examples of React Native ECharts, You can [download and install the app](https://github.com/wuba/taro-playground/releases) for preview.

 If you have other examples, please edit this page.